BioSTEAMDevelopmentGroup/thermosteam/README.rst

 Join us on Friday, Jan 20, 9:15-10:15am CST, for a BioSTEAM workshop!
 Email biosteamdevelopmentgroup@gmail.com for details.

-What is Thermosteam?
+What is ThermoSTEAM?
 --------------------

-Thermosteam is a standalone thermodynamic engine capable of estimating mixture properties, solving thermodynamic phase equilibria, and modeling stoichiometric reactions.
-Thermosteam builds upon `chemicals <https://github.com/CalebBell/chemicals>`_, the chemical properties component of the Chemical Engineering Design Library, with a robust and flexible framework that facilitates the creation of property packages.
+ThermoSTEAM is a standalone thermodynamic engine capable of estimating mixture properties, solving thermodynamic phase equilibria, and modeling stoichiometric reactions.
+ThermoSTEAM builds upon `chemicals <https://github.com/CalebBell/chemicals>`_, the chemical properties component of the Chemical Engineering Design Library, with a robust and flexible framework that facilitates the creation of property packages.
-`The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) <https://biosteam.readthedocs.io/en/latest/>`_ is dependent on thermosteam for the simulation of unit operations.
+`The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) <https://biosteam.readthedocs.io/en/latest/>`_ is dependent on ThermoSTEAM for the simulation of unit operations.

 Installation
 ------------

-Get the latest version of Thermosteam from `PyPI <https://pypi.python.org/pypi/thermosteam/>`_.
+Get the latest version of ThermoSTEAM from `PyPI <https://pypi.python.org/pypi/thermosteam/>`_.
 If you have an installation of Python with pip, simple install it with::

     $ pip install thermosteam